dm-borisov/headhunter-pipeline/README.md

 # :bulb: headhunter-pipeline

 ## :page_facing_up: Description
-The main purpose of this project is to help with data gathering from a head-hunter API for further analysis.
+The main purpose of this project is to help with data gathering from a Head-Hunter API for further analysis.
 The extracted data can be used in different ways:
 - job searching;
 - finding tendencies in the job market;
 - finding insights for specific jobs that are not mentioned in public reports;